 Key Takeaways

-• July 10, 2026 is the deadline for most taxpayers to file a claim for COVID-era penalty and interest refunds tied to tax years 2019-2022.
+- July 10, 2026 was the deadline for most taxpayers to file a claim for COVID-era penalty and interest refunds tied to tax years 2019-2022, and that date has now passed.

-July 10, 2026 is the date to circle if you filed or paid taxes anytime between 2020 and 2023.
-That’s the deadline the National Taxpayer Advocate is flagging for tens of millions of taxpayers who may be owed refunds — or abatements — of penalties and interest the IRS assessed during the COVID-19 disaster period.
+July 10, 2026 came and went.
+That was the deadline the National Taxpayer Advocate flagged for tens of millions of taxpayers who may be owed refunds — or abatements — of penalties and interest the IRS assessed during the COVID-19 disaster period.

 What’s Actually Going On Here